madelynschaut/MS_Botany563/notebook-log.md

  Emms D.M. & Kelly S. (2018), bioRxiv https://doi.org/10.1101/267914
 ```

-it appears that orthofinder was successfully installed
+So, it appears that orthofinder was successfully installed

-used a script provided with OrthoFinder to extract just the longest transcript variant per gene and run OrthoFinder on these files.
+I used a script provided with OrthoFinder to extract just the longest transcript variant per gene and run OrthoFinder on these files.
-python script is not installed during conda installation-- need to get the python scripts from the github repo:
+Python script is not installed during conda installation-- So, I needed to get the python scripts from the github repo:
 ```
 cd ..
 cd software
 git clone https://github.com/davidemms/OrthoFinder.git
 ```

-the following was returned:
+The following was returned:
 ```
 Cloning into 'OrthoFinder'...
 remote: Enumerating objects: 8702, done.